Facebook PixelJustFoodForDogs vs. Rachael Ray Nutrish: What’s the Better Choice for Your Dog? | My Subscription Addiction

 This is the category that made me a JFFD loyalist.

-After about a week on Nutrish, Luna’s stools were inconsistent—some days fine, other days loose.
+After about a week on Nutrish, Duke’s stools were inconsistent—some days fine, other days loose.
 I chalked it up to transition, but things never fully stabilized.
-Her energy was fine, but I didn’t notice any major changes in her coat or overall vibe.
-And true to form, Luna started getting bored with it by day six—she’d sniff her bowl and walk away.
+His energy was fine, but I didn’t notice any major changes in his coat or overall vibe.
+And true to form, Duke started getting bored with it by day six—he’d sniff his bowl and walk away.

 For variety and custom options… JFFD